DevJMD/laravel-weather-api/README.md

 You can authenticate with:
 - Email: `demo@demo.com`
 - Password: `password`

+**Don't forget to set the Environment in the top-right of Postman.** Set it to "Production" to test live, and "Local" to test a local build.

 This information should already be filled in.
 View it here: